rasple/hrv-emf/server/README.md

     ```$ wget https://raw.githubusercontent.com/rasple/hrv-emf/master/server/switch_wireless_server.py```

+2. Change to PORT variable in the script if you need one different from the default (31415)

-2. Make it executable
+3. Make it executable

     ```# chmod +x switch_wireless_server.py```

-3. Start the script
+4. Start the script

     There are two ways the script can be run automatically.
 The first one is highly preferred.

     ### Systemd service (systemd distros)

-    * The file `rfswitch.service` is provided to be used to start the script as a systemd daemon.
+    The file `rfswitch.service` is provided to be used to start the script as a systemd daemon.

-    * Place the script it in the `/etc/systemd/system/` directory
+    Place the script it in the `/etc/systemd/system/` directory

-    * Edit the `rfswitch.service` file to have the correct path to the `switch_wireless_server.py` script
+    Edit the `rfswitch.service` file to have the correct path to the `switch_wireless_server.py` script

-    * Reload the daemons to load the new service.
+    Reload the daemons to load the new service.
 Then enable and run it

         `# systemctl daemon-reload`